ShehaanN/Cybersecurity-Portfolio/II. Networks and Network Security/README.md

 In this activity, I analyzed a data breach in a social media organization, identified key network vulnerabilities, and proposed network hardening methods, including MFA, strong password policies, and firewall configuration improvements.
 I also explained how these security measures help reduce risks and prevent future attacks.

+### 5.1 Analyze a Security Incident Using the NIST Cybersecurity Framework

+In this activity, I analyzed a network security incident using the National Institute of Standards and Technology Cybersecurity Framework (NIST CSF).
+I applied the framework’s core functions—Identify, Protect, Detect, Respond, and Recover—to evaluate the incident, identify security vulnerabilities, and assess the organization’s response actions.
+This activity also highlights my ability to apply industry-standard cybersecurity practices in real-world security incident scenarios.

 _**Note:** For detailed instructions, see_ [Instructions](https://github.com/ShehaanN/Cybersecurity-Portfolio/blob/main/II.%20Networks%20and%20Network%20Security/Instructions.md).

 ## Proposed Resolution